Born 12 February 1892

 Studied at the RCA: October 1913 – July 1914

-Just over a year later, returning from a spell of home leave, and just four days into an attachment to the 1/7th Battalion of the Royal Warwickshires, he suffered serious shrapnel wounds to his neck and thigh on 26 November.
-Evacuated back to Britain for specialist treatment at the Empire Hospital in Vincent Square (Westminster), he died on 21 December.
+As the Battle of the Somme entered its last month, just over a year later, Frederick, returned from a spell of home leave, perhaps celebrating his recent promotion to lieutenant.
+He was only four days into an attachment to the 1/7th Battalion of the Royal Warwickshires in trenches near Becourt, when he suffered serious shrapnel wounds to his neck and thigh on 26 November.
+Evacuated back to Britain for specialist treatment at the Empire Hospital in Vincent Square (Westminster) he died on 21 December.

 He was buried with semi-military honours at Yardley Cemetery, Birmingham.